 The skin is the largest organ in the body, always visible to the outside world.
 When changes in your skin caused by vitiligo take a toll on your self-confidence, you should consider seeing a dermatologist.
 There are many treatment options available to improve the white patches vitiligo causes.
 At Lakeside Dermatology offices in Libertyville and Gurnee, Illinois, adults and children achieve great results treating this condition with light therapy and medications.
-Call or book online to schedule your initial consultation today.
+Call to schedule your initial consultation today.

 Vitiligo is a skin condition that happens when cells that produce pigment – or color -- die off or stop working.
 No one knows why it happens, but experts believe it involves heredity, the immune system, or a trigger event like sunburn or stress.